crankycyclops/trogserve/README.md

 James Colannino (Author)

-This entire project, as well as its trogdor-pp, trogdord, and PHP extension dependencies, is my own personal passion project and has been built from the ground up.
-I loved text adventure games growing up and always wanted to write one.
-As a child, my lack of programming ability frustrated me.
-Now, as an adult CS major, this is a bit of personal wish fulfillment :)
+This entire repo, as well as its trogdor-pp, trogdord, and PHP extension dependencies, is my own personal passion project and has been built from the ground up.
+I loved text adventure games growing up and always wanted to write one, but as a child, my lack of programming ability always frustrated me.
+Now, as an adult CS major, this is a bit of wish fulfillment on my part :)

+Enjoy!